 Instant access to enterprise knowledge

-Whether you’re a scientist searching for assay results, a QA lead retrieving SOPs, or a trial manager onboarding a new site, Glean delivers fast, contextual answers from across your tools.
+Whether you’re a scientist searching for assay results, a QA lead retrieving SOPs, a commercial lead preparing for a customer meeting, or a trial manager onboarding a new site, Glean delivers fast, contextual answers from across your tools.
 You can ask questions in natural language and get a direct answer, along with the exact file, author, timestamp, and location.

 When timelines tighten or an unannounced audit arrives, Glean helps teams stay inspection-ready.
 It surfaces the right version of the right document — so teams can respond confidently and avoid delays.